al1-ce/MonolithVim/README.md

 - Language Server Protocol with Native LSP
 - Debug Adapter Protocol with nvim-dap
 - Powerful shortcut engine with Hydra
-- Build system with Yabs
+- Build system with Just
 - Preconfigured for D

 And much more.
 For sources and other plugins with descriptions see `lua/core/plugins.lua` file.